Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/threads.md

 - <u>Use automatic thread creation</u>: `/config result_channel false` (the results will be sent to a thread prefixed by `🎲`)
 :::

+If the copy is entirely disabled, the [automatic deletion](./display.md#time-before-deletion-delete_after) of the results will be disabled too.

 ### Hidden dice: `hidden_roll`

 :::usage